Injective metrizability and the duality theory of cubings: Piecewise- Cubings and their Geometry

-\begin{proposition}[Poc set duals are median] Let $P$ be a discrete poc set and let $B\in P^\circ$ be a basepoint in $\cube{}{P}$.
-Then each component of $(P^\circ,\ellone{})$ is a median metric space with the median map given by
+The following fact is a direct application of Example~\ref{std median ops} to our discussion of the representation mapping $\rho$: \begin{proposition}[Poc set duals are median] Let $P$ be a discrete poc set and let $B\in P^\circ$ be a basepoint in $\cube{}{P}$.
+And let $\rho$ be the representation map defined in Equation~\eqref{eqn:representation map}.
+Then, each component of $(P^\circ,\ellone{})$ is a median metric space with the median map given by

-Moreover, the map $\rho:\cube{}{P}_B\to\ell^\infty(B)$ is a median-preserving isometric embedding. \end{proposition} The explicit form of the median map allows for a complete characterization of halfspaces and convex subsets of $(P^\circ,\ellone{})$. \begin{proposition}[convex subsets of $P^\circ$] Let $P$ be a discrete poc set.
+Moreover, the map $\rho:\cube{}{P}_B\to\ell_1(B)$ is a median-preserving isometric embedding. \end{proposition} Once again, we cannot stress enough the importance of $\ellone{}$ being a geodesic metric (in the discrete sense) on every $\cube{}{P}_B$.
+Underlying this fact are the following conclusions from the explicit form of the median map, arising as a corollary of Theorem 5.3 of~\cite{Roller-duality}, applied to the case of discrete poc sets: \begin{proposition}[convex subsets of $P^\circ$] Let $P$ be a discrete poc set.
 The half-spaces of $(P^\circ,\ellone{})$ are precisely the sets of the form